crossplane/docs/content/master/concepts/composite-resource-definitions.md

 ## Creating a CompositeResourceDefinition

-Creating a CompositeResourceDefinintion consists of:
+Creating a CompositeResourceDefinition consists of:
 * [Defining a custom API group](#xrd-groups).
 * [Defining a custom API name](#xrd-names).
 * [Defining a custom API schema and version](#xrd-versions).